Kubik-Wrubik/RubyParser/README.md

-This program parse html pages of answear.ua website for extracting clothing prices by categories
+This program parse html pages of https://www.sears.com/ website for extracting household appliances prices by categories